-The vision of the NoVA project is that persons released from jail will get the support and tools needed to succeed in the community.
+The vision of the NoVA Project is that persons released from jail in San Francisco will get the support and tools needed to succeed in the community.
 The mission is to increase public safety by implementing a seamless system of services for clients when they return to the community.
 Case Managers meet clients at release and have the ability to immediately link clients with services such as sober living housing and mental health care, while also having access to a flex fund for other barrier removal needs such as paying for transportation and identification.
-The monthly average caseload during the fiscal year ranged from 110-120 clients, with each case manager covering an average caseload of 12 clients.
-During the period, 107 new clients enrolled and participated in services and 73 clients successfully graduated.